Ubiquitous signatures of nematic quantum criticality in optimally doped Fe-based superconductors: Zero strain resistivity versus temperature of the optimal doped Fe-based superconductors

 \section{Zero strain resistivity versus temperature of the optimal doped Fe-based superconductors}

-For reference, we show in Figure 6, the temperature-dependence of the resistivity for the same samples for which elastoresistance data are shown in the main text.
+For reference, we show in Figure S11, the temperature-dependence of the resistivity for the same materials for which elastoresistance data are shown in the main text.
 The data were taken for free-standing (unstrained, and unattached) crystals.
 Data are plotted as R/R(300K) to eliminate uncertainty in geometric factors.